Here’s How to Build a Healthy & Tasty Power Bowl

 And (optionally) top it with salsa, guacamole or avocado sauce, salad dressing, peanut sauce, hummus, cheese crumbles, or your favorite sauce!

-Check out some of our power bowl recipes for breakfast or dinner for inspiration, and read more about the power bowl trend.
+Check out some of our power bowl recipes for breakfast or dinner for inspiration.
 Click here to download the How to Build a Healthy and Tasty Power Bowl infographic.

 [1] Dietary Fats Explained.
 NIH U.S. National Library of Medicine website. https://medlineplus.gov/ency/patientinstructions/000104.htm.
 Reviewed August 22, 2016.
 Accessed March 15, 2018.